The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Simulation study for test development and tuning

 Four different prior beliefs are implemented.
-An ADR is expected to occur with higher risk either around the first, second or third quarter of the observation period or not expected at all.
+An ADR is expected to occur with higher risk either around the first, second, or third quarter of the OP or not expected at all.
 These assumptions are represented by hazard functions of the distribution shown in Figure \ref{fig:priorforms} based on chosen prior mean values for the scale $\theta$, and shapes $\nu$ and $\gamma$ listed in Table \ref{tab:sim_priorbelief}.
-The standard deviation of the parameters' prior distributions is set to 10.
+The standard deviation of all parameters is set to 10.
+See the supplementary material for details on the implementation. \\

-For practical reasons, scale and shape parameters are assumed to be independent.
-By definition all parameters of the PgW distribution are positive.
-Four prior distributional choices matching these conditions are listed in Table \ref{tab:sim_priordist}.
-All parameters' univariate priors follow either the Gamma or Lognormal distribution.
-In two of the four prior distribution choices, the scale parameter of the posterior remains equal to the prior (i.e. will not be updated).